maxcai314/palylang/README.md

 ## mathlang

 Mathlang is a simple language with four arithmetic expressions over three integer registers.
-It does not support any control flow modifications and external memory, and is therefore not Turing-complete.
+It does not support any control flow modifications or external memory, and is therefore not Turing-complete.
+Strictly speaking, mathlang is equivalent in power to a deterministic finite automaton (DFA), but it is still a programming language nonetheless.
 Mathlang is intended as a basic introduction to lexing, parsing, and interpretation.
 The files for mathlang are available in the `mathlang` folder.